d-bl/GroundForge/docs/help/Reshape-Patterns.md

 The procedure above is tried for just some of the available [SVG editor]s.
 They might have been improved since then, check for a free trial period to convince yourself you can work with it:
 * Lace8 and Knipling (💰, not on Mac)
-  these don't support SVG, the downloads are of no use.
+  these don't understand the downloads at all.
 * InkScape (free, needs crutches on a Mac)
   won't need step 2.
 * Affinity Designer (💰, Mac, iPad and Windows)